icyflame/blog/_posts/2015-09-15-summers-2016-tinyowl.md

 categories: life-event
 ---

+**Update:** I didn't really end up doing this internship because on January 12, 2016, TinyOwl revoked the internship offers that it had made to 7 people in IIT Kharagpur due to internal turmoil.
+I don't have the heart to remove this post because this is exactly how I felt at the end of the interview, and I want this to be out there for other people searching about TinyOwl.

 [![tinyowl-logo](/blog/public/img/tinyowl.jpg)](http://tinyowl.com/)

 So, this post is long overdue.
 On 30th August, 2015, TinyOwl visited IIT Kharagpur to recruit interns for their internship program, during the months of May-July, 2016.